 Other useful information

-Inspectors will be assessing and reporting on how effectively the sport funding is being used to improve PE and sport provision within Gildersome Primary School.
+Inspectors assessed and reported on how effectively the sport funding is being used to improve PE and sport provision within Gildersome Primary School.